lsst-sitcom/sitcomtn-131/index.rst

    Spectrograms of the signal recorded by the 3 VMS accelerometers along x, y and z.

-The glitches are seen as vertical bands covering the whole frequency range and are visible in mostof the spectrograms.
+The glitches are seen as vertical bands covering the whole frequency range and are visible in most of the spectrograms.
 A few horizontal bands are visible, with one obvious around 40 Hz.

 Analysis of VMS data when the TMA is tracking
 ---------------------------------------------

-In order to complete this study, we have selected an event where the TMA is tracking after sleing to a target position.
+In order to complete this study, we have selected an event where the TMA is tracking after slewing to a target position.

 * dayObs: 20231221
 * seqNum: 535